Centre-right party ahead in Portugal election, exit polls show

 Voting under way in Portugal general elections amid populist surge

-The polls projected that all right-wing parties combined, including the far-right Chega, were likely to secure an outright majority.
+The polls projected that all right-leaning parties combined, including the far-right Chega, were likely to secure an outright majority.

-Chega was likely to win 14 percent -21.6 percent, a large jump from its 7.2 percent in the last election in January 2022.
+Chega was likely to win 14 to 21.6 percent, a large jump from its 7.2 percent in the last election in January 2022.

 However, the AD has so far ruled out any agreement with Chega, which could make for an unstable government.